run-llama/llama_index/docs/docs/understanding/workflows/basic_flow.md

 * We create an instance of `MyWorkflow` with a timeout of 10 seconds and verbosity off
 * We run the workflow and print the result

+## Type annotations for steps

+The type annotations (e.g. `ev: StartEvent`) and `-> StopEvent` are essential to the way Workflows work.
+The expected types determine what event types will trigger a step.
+Tools like the visualizer (see below) also rely on these annotations to determine what types are generated and therefore where control flow goes next.

+Type annotations are validated at compile time, so you will get an error message if for instance you emit an event that is never consumed by another step.

 ## Start and Stop events

 `StartEvent` and `StopEvent` are special events that are used to start and stop a workflow.
 Any step that accepts a `StartEvent` will be triggered by the `run` command.
 Emitting a `StopEvent` will end the execution of the workflow and return a final result, even if other steps remain un-executed.